Mirdidingkingathi Juwarnda Sally Gabori (c.1924 - 2015)

 The incomparable Mirdidingkingathi Juwarnda Sally Gabori (c.1924 - 2015) was a distinguished senior Kaiadilit woman and a contemporary artist of considerable sophistication whose short yet incredible career left an astonishing cultural legacy.

-While abstract in nature, Gabori’s depictions of Country retain representational elements which map the landscapes of Bentinck and Mornington Islands, and Gabori’s own identity, across her monumental canvases.
+While abstract in nature, Gabori’s depictions of Country retain representational elements which map the landscapes of Bentinck Islands, and Gabori’s own identity, across her monumental canvases.
 Her indefatigable zeal to communicate her stories, knowledge, and experiences through her painterly interpretations of her Country won her great admiration both nationally and internationally and impart a real and intimate sense of who Gabori was and where she was from.

 Gabori and her family lived on Bentinck Island in accordance with Kaiadilt custom, with minimal interaction or influences from European settlers, until the entire Kaiadilt population migrated to Mornington Island in 1948 following a series of environmental disasters.
 In the 1980s the Kaiadilt people began to re-establish themselves on their ancestral lands on Bentinck Island, however the Mornington Island community of Gununa remained the major resource centre for Gabori and her contemporaries.